EricHsia7/bus/README.md

 ## Privacy

 Your privacy and security are our top priorities.
-Your all data are stored locally except for notification features[^1].
+Your all data are stored locally except for the notification feature[^1].
 The data is only used for improving your using experience, and not for advertising.
 You can see them in [./src/data](./src/data/).

-[^1]: There's an exception that your data may be sent to and stored on providers you choose, if you're using the notification features.
+[^1]: There's an exception that your data may be sent to and stored on providers you choose, if you're using the notification feature.

 ## Concepts